blualg/m-ovito/doc/manual/reference/pipelines/modifiers/construct_surface_mesh.rst

 surface parts belonging to different spatial regions with different colors as in the example image above.
 Note, that initially each surface mesh region will have the color corresponding to the region on its inside assigned to it.
 For example, if region ID 1 has the color red, the outside of the surface mesh enclosing region 1 will be rendered in red.
 Meanwhile, the inside of this this mesh will have the color of the surrounding region, e.g., blue.
-Toggling the ``Flip surface orientation`` setting of the surface mesh will flip these colorings.
+Toggling the :guilabel:`Flip surface orientation` setting of the surface mesh will flip these colorings.
 Thereby, rendering the red color of region ID 1 on the side, while the outside of the mesh will get a blue color.

 .. attention::